getsocial-rnd/git2params/README.md

 * Currently only supports reading from the `master` branch.

-* Currently only supports SSH git endpoints
+* Currently only supports SSH git endpoints.

 ## TODO